-Current laws: 1969 (social security); and 1991 (provident fund), with 2001 amendment.
+Current laws: 1969 (social security); and 1991 (provident

+fund), with 2007 amendment.

-Type of program: Provident fund and social insurance system.
+Type of program: Provident fund and social insurance

+system.

-Note: Employees' Provident Fund operates three types of mandatory individual accounts: Account 1, to finance old-age, disability, and survivor benefits and the purchase of approved investments; Account 2, to finance old-age, disability, and survivor benefits and the purchase of a house and education costs; and Account 3, to finance old-age, disability, and survivor benefits and to pay for designated critical illnesses and prosthetic appliances.
-A voluntary fourth account may be opened to finance periodic payments between ages 55 and 75.
+Note: Employees Provident Fund operates two types of mandatory individual accounts: Account 1 finances oldage, disability, and survivor benefits and the purchase of approved investments; Account 2 finances old-age, disability, and survivor benefits, the purchase of a house, education costs, and designated critical illnesses and prosthetic appliances.